tjgolubi/tjg32/doc/LsbTestReport.md

 This document summarizes an empirical study of three CRC32 software implementations benchmarked across different compiler optimization levels using Clang++ and the `-march=native` flag.
-All tests were run on an ARM-based tablet, and the CRC computed over 100 iterations of a 1-MiB pseudo- random input buffer using the standard IEEE CRC32 polynomial `0xEDB88320`.
+All tests were run on an AMD Ryzen 9 5950X-based PC, and the CRC computed over 100 iterations of a 1-MiB pseudo-random input buffer using the (reflected) standard IEEE CRC32 polynomial 0x04c11db7 (`0xedb88320`).

-The metaprogrammed `GenericCrc` class was the fastest overall.
-At `-O1`, it ran over twice as fast as the next best.
-At `-Os`, `PlainCrc` performed best due to compact code.
-All methods achieved over 100 MiB/s throughput.
+The metaprogrammed `GenericCrc` class was the fastest overall at over 300 MiB/s for all optimization levels except -O0.
+At optimization levels above zero, most other algorithms achieved 140 MiB/s.
+At `-O0`, `TraditionalCrc`was fastest 100 MiB/s (GenericCrc struggled at 52
+MiB/s).
+Surprisingly, PlainCrc achieved 214 MiB/s at -O3, but at -O0 it was
+very slow at only 22 MiB/s.

 # Implementations Tested